eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

         byte[] signature = keyPairGenerator.sign(signedData, certificatePrivateKey);
         return new EnrollmentResponse(userPublicKey, keyHandle, vendorCertificate, signature);

   Now we need make all information in one byte array.
-Also need to set one aditional parameter which determines if we decided approve or deny our request:
+Also need to set one aditional parameter which determines if we decide to approve or deny our request:

         JSONObject clientData = new JSONObject();
         if (isDeny){